jai2shukla/JIRA-Estimation-Prediction/storypoint/IEEE TSE2018/Deep-SE/Readme.md

 Theano, keras

+--to be added--

+list of hyperparameters for configuration
+--to be added--

+## setup instruction
 ## how to use
 ## configuration

---to do--
+# todo
+ - add a proper story point report (issue key, des, estimated SP)

-check all files, write a run script, remove password from data preprocessing, add classifier files
+ - check all files, write a run script, remove password from data preprocessing, add classifier files